2

 My heart was thumping like a jackhammer by the time Ryan ripped out the tile.
 But it was just files.
 I blinked.
 “You know, I don’t want to sound unimpressed with your efforts, but that wasn’t well hidden at all.
 Hell, why even hide it in the first place?”

-“Like I said before,” My brother said, flipping through the files.
-“I have theories.”
+“Like I said before,” My brother said, tapping his temple and then flipping through the files.
+“At this point I have only theories.”

 The file I picked out looked pretty normal at first, with a bunch of newspaper clippings that mentioned the Eye.
 Angry complaints of how they were the corrupting the local youth, protest marches, that sort of thing.
 Even a few printouts from some blogs.
-Which meant when the clippings started to shift in topic I noticed immediately.
+Which meant that when the clippings started to shift in topic I noticed immediately.

 They happened in every country the Eye had sunk its claws into.
 One accident.
 Two suicides.
 A few overdoses.
 But even more had clearly been designed to send a message of some sort.
-One person had been hanged over his front yard in the middle of the night.
+One person had been hanged over his front porch in the middle of the night.
 The clipping that caught my eye was somewhere in the middle of the pack, yellowed around the edges and with fading text.

 The described a Mrs. Violetta Brown, who had been shot outside a soup kitchen in Perth.
 It was noted that she’d been an avid member of the Eye, but had chosen to stay at a local boarding house within the week before her death due to what members of the Eye described as “trivial differences”, and was survived by her children and the members of her community.